 Occasionally a crack can form between the wall and the skirting board, but don’t be too concerned.
-The crack could be due to quick drying plaster for example.
-All you need to do, is seal it with a caulk.
+The crack could be due to quick-drying plaster for example.
+All you need to do is seal it with caulk.
 Take your time when using a caulk gun, as it can be quite tricky to get a neat finish.

 Pro Tip: Use a vacuum with a brush attachment to thoroughly remove dust, then use a damp cloth to rub over it.
 Vacuum the whole room to reduce the risk of dust ruining your paint finish

 If you’re painting untreated wood, apply primer to get the best results.
 Decorating Advice has some great tips on which primer to use and when you need it.
 Apply one coat and allow to dry.